migmolrod/browser-dashboard-pwa/docs/docs/requirements/user-stories/user-identity.md

 Feature: Session management
   In order to maintain user identity state across requests As a Developer
-  I want the system to handle user sessions
+  I want to handle user sessions

   Scenario: Create a session on login
     Given the user successfully logs in